An Ideal Planning Process

 Leaving political lobbying apart, development takes place in accordance to various types of plans like Master Plans, Development Plans, and Town Planning Schemes etc. These names differs from place to place and country to country.
 These are statutory documents violation of which is a punishable offence under law.
 Our previous article was “Why political agendas never solve your problems“.

 As per the existing system all the works are carried out as per the rules and regulations set by one or the other ministry.
-You have Ministry for Housing and Urban Poverty Alleviation to look after the housing for poor in Urban Areas, Ministry of Rural Development takes care of Rural areas to fulfill their needs.
+You have Ministry for Housing and Urban Poverty Alleviation to look after the housing for poor in Urban Areas, Ministry of Rural Development takes care of Rural areas to fulfil their needs.
 Similarly Ministry of Power, Coal looks after your electricity generation and supply whereas Home Ministry and Ministry of External Affairs work as per the rules and regulations as mentioned in constitution.
 Since most if the countries including India is democratic nation Ministers and other elected representatives form the basis of this democratic system who are supposed to serve the people and work for betterment of everyone.
 Everything till now seems perfect and works fine all around the world.
 All democratic countries have election and choose their representatives which form the government either central or state government.
 This government is formed by complete majority or by collation by different political parties.

 This is the point of concern and where everyone should be thoughtful.
 A citizen’s vote which is the deciding criteria for the functional government is given on basis of agendas and promises of the party contesting for election.
 The work done the winning party mainly revolves around the party’s agendas which than directs the projects which are undertaken during their tenure.
 No doubt that the agendas are as per the requirements of people at large and are meant to solve the issues which people encounter and wish to be solved.
 This work of delivering the work and solving problems is given to concerned head who have decades of experience and are highly qualified.
 Expert committed, working groups, task forces etc are formed which have experts from different fields with exceptional performance and experience of having solved such issues.